-Several sub groups operate within TIG, where local agencies have the capacity to lead and collaborate on key issues.
-Domestic and Family Violence, Housing and Homelessness, Health, and Communications Sub Groups are currently operational.
+Several subgroups — including Domestic and Family Violence, Housing and Homelessness, Health, and Communities — operate within TIG, where local agencies have the capacity to lead and collaborate on key issues.

-Mind Pod Tablelands Youth (MPTY) is a group of youth and youth sector that worked together to develop the Tablelands Youth Strategic Plan 2019–24.
-The overall objective of the strategy is to identify opportunities for building economic and social capacity, growth in youth services and engaging youth as key stakeholders in their future.
+Our Youth Advisory Committee (formerly Mind Pod Tablelands Youth) is consists of youth and youth sector workers.
+They developed and launched the Tablelands Youth Strategic Plan in 2019.
+The overall objective of the strategy is to identify opportunities for building economic and social capacity, growing youth services and engaging youth as key stakeholders in their future.

-The plan collated information from the Youth Sector Symposium in 2017, the Youth Forum in 2018 and Mind Pod workshops in 2019 and gives a voice to youth about their future in our region and a path for their future.
+The strategy collated information from the Youth Sector Symposium in 2017, the Youth Forum in 2018 and Mind Pod workshops in 2019, and gives a voice to youth about their future in our region and a path for their future.